EMD "F45" Locomotives

 85819817616515561857289708.jpgMilwaukee Road FP45 #5 leads one of Union Pacific's "City" streamliners through David Junction, Illinois in May, 1969.
 Fred Byerly photo.
 American-Rails.com collection.

-As late as 2008 and 2009 both regionals New York, Susquehanna & Western and Montana Rail Link continued to use F45s in freight service.
-However, since then both railroads have removed theirs from service and subsequently scrapped the units.
+As late as 2008-2009, both New York, Susquehanna & Western and Montana Rail Link continued using F45s in freight service.

 Sources